-Samples in TEM are typically thinned sections of a specimen which can be self-supporting or supported by a TEM grid, which is a small disk with a metallic mesh in the center.
+Samples in TEM are typically thinned sections of a specimen that can be self-supporting or supported by a TEM grid, which is a small disk with a metallic mesh in the center.
 The purpose of the sample holder is to position and manipulate the specimen inside the TEM.
-Motion feedthroughs can be used to precisely move the specimen while it is inside the TEM chamber.
+Motion feed-throughs can be used to precisely move the specimen while it is inside the TEM chamber.

 Objective and projecting optics

 Another set of optics, similar to the objective in a light microscope, focuses and projects the resulting image formed when the electron beam passes through the specimen.